Discover It Cash Back vs. Discover It Chrome | Bankrate

 Redemption options

 One of the best things about the Discover it credit cards is that cardholders can use their cash back as soon as they earn it to erase purchases made on their card.
-Redemptions start at $0.01 and can be used to get statement credit on anything Discover it® Cash Back cardholders buy on their card.
+Redemptions start at 1 cent and can be used to get statement credit on anything Discover it Cash Back cardholders buy on their card.

 Other redemption choices include gift cards, which start at $5 and go up to $200, and charitable donations.
 Another popular redemption option is using your cash back rewards for Amazon.com purchases at checkout.
 Just link your Discover it card to your Amazon account to start redeeming this way.